flokoe/bash-hackers-wiki/docs/howto/dissectabadoneliner.md

 conjunction, that way, if the previous command fails, bash will not try to execute the following command(s).
 It's fully POSIX(r).
 Oh, and remember what I said about [wordsplitting](../syntax/expansion/wordsplit.md) in the previous step?
-Well, if you don\'t quote `$j`, wordsplitting can happen again.
+Well, if you don't quote `$j`, wordsplitting can happen again.

 ``` bash